petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 Nice work, again.
 After having completed this lesson you should have a much better understanding of pattern matching in Akka.NET and an appreciation for how `ReceiveActor` is different than `UntypedActor`.

 **Let's move onto [Lesson 3 - Using the `Scheduler` to Send Recurring Messages](../lesson3).**

-####
-NOTES:

-- need some review of the key concepts from unit 1 throughout here
-- whenever we touch on something
-- in exercise, reinforce why and how we're using the `ReceiveActor` and why thatis preferential